 Guide to a Heart-Healthy Lifestyle

-February is well known for being American Heart Health Month, a yearly awareness campaign created to alert people of the risk factors for heart-related illnesses and encourage them to take steps in protecting their heart.
+Every September we celebrate World Heart Day, an additional way to help raise awareness of the risk factors for heart-related illnesses and encourage them to take steps in protecting their heart.

 Optalis participates in various ways such as helping to educate adults on the disease and preventative ways to potentially reverse this troubling trend.
 Take control of your heart health with these helpful tips and tricks.